frankiem-4/drone-strike-explorer/README.md

 ### Surface

 **Colors:**
 Dark blue background (`#0a1628`), orange accent (`#f59e0b`).
-Went for a darker theme since the subject matter is pretty heavy — didn't want it to feel too bright or casual.
+Went for a darker theme since the subject matter is pretty heavy, didn't want it to feel too bright or casual.

 **Typography:**
-System fonts (Segoe UI, etc.) — keeps it clean and loads fast.
+System fonts (Segoe UI, etc.) keeps it clean and loads fast.

 **Visual touches:**
 - Cards have borders that highlight orange on hover